What to do following a death

 You may want to stay in your family home.
 However, if this is difficult, think about all the options carefully before you decide on a change.
 Moving too quickly may not be the best solution.

-You can talk to one of our Financial Information Services Officers who can give you information about how any decisions you make could affect the payment you receive from us.
+You can talk to a Financial Information Services Officer who can give you information about how any decisions you make could affect the payment you receive from us.

 Other government and community support services